 The Bonnie Wheeler Fellowships are designed to provide financial assistance to women medievalists who are completing a significant work of research that will fulfill a professional promotion requirement.
 Women are much more likely than men to “stand still” in the course of their academic career and to be “caught in the middle” of the promotion ladder.
 The Bonnie Wheeler Fellowships aim at placing many more women scholars at the top scholarly tier.

+A special feature of the Bonnie Wheeler Fellowships is the designation of a mentor, who is responsible for reading the work-in-progress of the fellow and for offering feedback, constructive criticism, and encouragement.
+Distinguished architectural historian Professor Peter Fergusson (Wellesley College Feldberg Professor of Art) will serve as mentor to Professor Reilly; Professor Fergusson is the author of Architecture of Solitude: Cistercian Abbeys in Twelfth-Century England, Rievaulx Abbey: Community, Memory, Architecture, and Canterbury Cathedral Priory in the Age of Becket, in addition to many articles.
 Update from Fellow: "Thanks to The Bonnie Wheeler Fellowship, I finished my long overdue book, The Invention of Norman Visual Culture: Art, Politics, and Dynastic Ambition (Cambridge,2020), which was published by Cambridge University press in 2020.
 As a result, I was also promoted to full professor in 2020.
-Many thanks to the fellowhsip-the support meant a lot to me-much beyond the financial means to take a summer off from teaching summer school and travel to Vienna to see the final pieces I need to view for completing the chapter on Sicily."
+Many thanks to the fellowhsip-the support meant a lot to me-much beyond the financial means to take a summer off from teaching summer school and travel to Vienna to see the final pieces I need to view for completing the chapter on Sicily." -Lisa Reilly Professor Department of Architectural History Joint Graduate Program in Art & Architectural History University of Virginia